Sybil Gibson (b. 1908 in Dora, Alabama; d. 1995 Florida) was an American painter. She was a self-taught artist.

 The simple subject matter of flora and fauna are submerged in mystery.
 Line gives way to light where lyrical hues bleed as in the dome of a rural Alabama sky.
 Yet form emerges shy of abstraction, retaining the familiarity of distant memory.
 Evasive flowers become something immediate and urgent.
 The spirit-like portraits which populate Gibson's work peer as if from behind a veil.

-Critics of Gibson's work have compared it to that of Matisse, Auguste, Renoir, Milton Avery, and Odilon Redon...
+Other critics have compared her work to that of Matisse, Auguste, Renoir, Milton Avery, and Odilon Redon.